Div (mythology): Persian

 The divs are in constant battle with benevolent peris (fairies).
 While the divs are usually perceived as male, the peris are often, but not necessarily, depicted as female.
 According to a story, a man saved a white snake from a black one.
 The snake later revealed that she was a peri, and the black snake a div, who attacked her.
 The divs in turn, frequently try to capture the peris and imprison them in cages.

 In his treatise about the supernatural Ahl-i Hava (people of the air), Ghulam Husayn Sa'idi discusses several folkloric beliefs about different types of supernatural creatures and demons.
 He describes the Div as tall creatures living far away either on islands or in the desert.
 With their magical powers, they could turn people into statues by touching them.

 Turkic

-Div in Turkish language refers to a (primordial) giant.
-In pre-Islamic they are associated with Erlik (Lord of the underworld), but unlike Erlik, they can be killed.
-In modern stories, the divs also gained some positive traits and may appear as benign creatures.